-Reading books is one of the easiest, cheapest and most satisfying hobbies, enjoyed by millions of people each and every day.
+Reading books is one of the easiest, cheapest and most satisfying hobbies.
+It is a pastime enjoyed by millions of people each and every day.
 But why do we enjoy it so much?
 And why is it so good for us?
 Research on the benefits of reading books has led to the conclusion that practiced regularly, reading books has many benefits.
-Here are 8 reasons why you start reading a novel today.
+Here are 8 reasons why you should start reading a novel today.

 Benefits Of Reading Books

 1/ It sharpens the mind

 Concentration and critical analysis have been shown to improve measurably through reading books.
 The brain is stimulated by the words and the storyline; the requirement to follow, understand and analyze continuously has the effect of training the brain and sharpening the mind.

 In reading books, both fiction, and non-fiction, you will often come across unknown vocabulary.
 Curiosity will hopefully prompt you to grab a dictionary, to look these words up, discover the definition, and thus improve and expand your own useable vocabulary.

 In immersing yourself in a story, you will leave your stresses and worries behind.
 An absorbing book can effectively take you into another world.
 It can help you to stop worrying about problems and dilemmas in your life, allowing you to rest and relax.
 Whilst we can’t escape our problems in everyday life (neither should we – we need to face them and solve them), it is very healthy to have a break from these stresses and strains.

 A good book can be like a holiday for your mind.
 Reading is the perfect escapism, allowing you to travel into other people’s lives.
 To visit other places, and cultures, even other planets, and planes of existence.
 If you practice reading regularly, you will find that you are easily transported into the pages of the books.
 You will live and breathe the lives of the people in these stories and your stress levels will lower substantially.